Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 ### Slow Queries / Overall performance
 Unexpectedly large `Cluster.BytesReadUfs` metric is observed.

-When we are going to UFS for the data, we are sacrificing performance and incurring additional cost.
+When Alluxio is going to UFS for the data, it is sacrificing performance and incurring additional cost.
 This is usually the biggest red flag.

 Reason:
 There are many possible reasons for this.
 Here is a partial list to check if it is the root cause for your problem.